-- Listen - and show you're listening - to what they have to say, even if it's difficult for you to hear.
+- Listen - show that you're listening to what they are telling you, even if it's difficult for you to hear.

 - Respect their decisions.
 Respect their choices, even if you don't think they're the ones you'd make in their situation.
 Doing things for a survivor (like making an appointment on their behalf without checking that's what they want first) can end up making things worse, even when you were only trying to help.

 - Be patient.
-Many survivors find it difficult to trust others because of their experiences, especially if they've not been believed in the past.
+Many survivors may find it difficult to trust others because of their experiences, particularly if they've not been believed in the past.
 At the same time, if someone you know has told you that they were abused or raped, they've put trust in you.
 Try to repay that trust by being patient and don't push for them to tell you anything before they're ready.
 It might not be easy for them to start talking about experiences they might have stayed silent about for a long time.
-It might be difficult because their abuser told them not to tell or threatened them.
-They might feel ashamed or responsible.
-They might be traumatised.

 If it's your partner who's experienced sexual violence, whether recently or in the past, they might find intimacy and sexual contact difficult.
-Sometimes they might not even want you physically close, and other times they might seek extra physical comfort from you.
-Try to remember that this is not a reflection on you or your relationship.
+This is not a reflection on you and your partner’s relationship.
 It's about your partner's experiences and feelings.

 Reassure them, respect their wishes and be patient.

 - Recognise their courage.
-It takes a lot of strength and courage to survive and to talk about experiences of sexual violence.
+It takes a lot of strength and courage to talk about experiences of sexual violence.
 Acknowledge that.